By Marc Shoffman | Monday, January 28th 2019

 It is worth keeping an eye on Sky deals as it often has incentives such as cashback.
 You can also get cashback with BT deals and it often throws in BT Sport for free on some packages.

 BT offers similar extras such as virus protection and you can get up to 200GB of storage in the BT Cloud or up 1TB with Superfast fibre 2.
 BT customers also get free access to five million BT Wi-fi hotspots around the UK.

 If you can time your broadband purchase correctly, one of these may well offer some lovely cashback.
 If not, you still get useful wi-fi on the move and virus protection with both providers.
 BT wins this one though as its wi-fi hotspots are more widespread, you get cloud storage, and depending on any current offers, you may even get a deal with free BT Sport.

-You can get more speed for your money with BT as its entry-level unlimited fibre 50Mbps broadband starts with a faster target that Sky, but you have to bear in mind that there is no guarantee of this speed.
+You can used to be able to get more speed for your money with BT as its entry-level unlimited fibre 50Mbps broadband started with a faster target that Sky, but now with Sky only offering one fibre package, it is faster than BT's entry-level deals.
 BT falls behind on customer service compared with Sky’s award-winning offering, but then brings itself back into contention with technology and its extras such as public wi-fi and BT Sport.
 It is worth noting that Sky offers top TV deals that can be cheaper with its own broadband services, but if you are just looking for a reliable fibre provider, BT is worth a go.